gregorplop/fswebapi/README.md

 ## The fswebapi application
 As the name suggests, this is a service application implementing a web API to access and manipulate filesystem objects on a specified path.
-Most of the methods are standard HTTP, but there are a few that are not.
+Most methods are standard HTTP, but there are a few that are not.

 There are two main endpoints, one for files and one for folders.
 There is an additional one for viewing the internal state of the application.
 You can see below a table for the methods implemented for each.